 2. We are also unable to refund as we do not have those funds in the business – they have been paid out to suppliers like hotels, airlines and land operators up to 12 months earlier.
 Our suppliers are not refunding because they would have likely also incurred expenses, and may not have a legal obligation to refund where travel is cancelled due to unexpected and extraordinary events outside of their control.
 You may hear suppliers talk about Coronavirus being an ‘event of force majeure’, which basically means that the performance of their contractual obligations is impossible due to current events associated with the pandemic – i.e., border closures.
 We are aware that many suppliers have agreed to issue credits for future travel – by offering credits, suppliers could in fact be offering customers more than they are legally obliged to offer.
 We also hear that they want to supply their service at a later date and ensure the industry’s long term survival.
 Mass refunds will cause mass business failure and significant job losses.

 Two’s a Crowd is well aware of its obligations under both Federal and State consumer legislation.
-The offer of a credit is in line with the latest guidance from the Australian Competition and Consumer Commission (ACCC) and advice from the AFTA Travel Accreditation Scheme (ATAS).
+The offer of a credit is in line with the latest guidance from the Australian Competition and Consumer Commission (ACCC) and industry advice from the AFTA Travel Accreditation Scheme (ATAS) of which Two’s a Crowd is a full member.

 In accordance with state government directives, our office has been closed and the team is working from home.
-While the most efficient way to communicate with us is via email, if you wish to speak to one of the team please call and leave a message.
-The team will call you back asap.
+We expect this will continue until at least the end of June.
+While the most efficient way to communicate with us is via email.
+Our email address is [email protected]

-Please note from Monday 30th March we will be operating with a skeleton staff for the foreseeable future.
+Please note that we are operating with a skeleton staff for the foreseeable future.
 This may mean a delay in responding to you.
 We apologise in advance.

 We thank you all for your patience and understanding during this very difficult time.